Sorcerio/Door-Kickers-Tools/README.md

 # Door Kickers Tools
 Tools for creating new content for the game Door Kickers.
+Hopefully this will extend to Door Kickers 2 when it comes out.
+If not, new tools will be made for that game when I find the time.

 ## Currently Included Tools
 * NPC Creator